Enteral Feeding at Home: Caregiver Education

 Clean up

-After the feeding is completed, all single-use supplies should be disposed of such as formula cartons.
-Syringes and bag/tube set-ups should be rinsed every four to eight hours if an open set-up is used.
-In both open and closed systems, the syringes and bag/tube set-up should be discarded after 24 hours.
-[11] Any leakage should be cleaned up around the tube site and hands should be cleansed.
+After the feeding is completed, all single-use supplies, such as formula cartons, should be disposed of.
+If an open set-up is used, syringes and bag/tube set-ups should be rinsed every four to eight hours.
+In both open and closed systems, the syringes and bag/tube setups should be discarded after 24 hours.
+[11] Any leakage should be cleaned up around the tube site, and hands should be cleaned.
 If any remaining formula is given after the appropriate window of time, it should be thrown away.

 Monitor for Complications

-When administering tube feedings, there are several potential complications.
-Some can be easily addressed by slowing the feeding down while others require more urgent and intense intervention.
-Many of the gastrointestinal complications can indicate a feeding intolerance or that the feeding is being administered too quickly.
+There are several potential complications when administering tube feedings.
+Some can be easily addressed by slowing the feeding down, while others require more urgent and intense intervention.
+Many gastrointestinal complications can indicate a feeding intolerance or the feeding being administered too quickly.

 Complications include: [1]